lmullen/lincolnmullen.com/content/courses/capitalism.2023/index.md

 ### September 4: No class, Labor Day

-Not required, but you should read Roy Rosenzweig, _Eight Hours for What We Will: Workers and Leisure in an Industrial City, 1870--1920_ (Cambridge University Press, 1983).
+To observe the day, you should read Roy Rosenzweig, _Eight Hours for What We Will: Workers and Leisure in an Industrial City, 1870--1920_ (Cambridge University Press, 1983).

 ### September 11 (Week 3): Money and markets

-James David Hudnut-Beumler, _In Pursuit of the Almighty's Dollar: A History of Money and American Protestantism_ (University of North Carolina Press, 2007).
+James Hudnut-Beumler, _In Pursuit of the Almighty's Dollar: A History of Money and American Protestantism_ (University of North Carolina Press, 2007).

 Stewart Davenport, _Friends of the Unrighteous Mammon: Northern Christians and Market Capitalism, 1815--1860_ (Chicago: University of Chicago Press, 2008), ch.
 1.

 Suggested readings:

+- Davenport, _Friends of the Unrighteous Mammon_.
 - Johnson, _A Shopkeeper's Millennium_.
 - Judson, _Pennies for Heaven_.
 - Noll, ed., _God and Mammon_.